Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

-We will finish this section with a result that further ties groups with virtual Albanese dimension one and surface groups, asserting that the Green--Lazarsfeld sets of such groups coincide (up to going to a finite index subgroup) with those of their Albanese image.
+We will discuss now a result that further ties groups with virtual Albanese dimension one and surface groups, asserting that the Green--Lazarsfeld sets of such groups coincide (up to going to a finite index subgroup) with those of their Albanese image.

 The Green--Lazarsfeld sets of a K\"ahler manifold $X$ (and, by extension, of its fundamental group $G$) are subsets of the \textit{character variety} of $G$, the complex algebraic group defined as ${\widehat G} := H^{1}(G;\C^{*})$ .
 The Green--Lazarsfeld sets $W_{i}(G)$ are defined as the collection of cohomology jumping loci of the character variety, namely nested by the \textit{depth} $i$: ${W}_{i}(G) \subseteq {W}_{i-1}(G) \subseteq \ldots \subseteq {W}_{0}(G) = {\widehat G}$.